 Deadheading the old flowers will help encourage more blooms throughout the year.

-This flowering plant is very easy to propagate by seed, and they readily self seed Yellow wood poppies also have no common insect or disease issues.
+This flowering plant is very easy to propagate by seed, and readily self-seeds.
+Yellow wood poppies also have no disease issues and don't have much in the way of pest problems, either.
+Occasionally, they will attract slugs, which are easily gotten rid of by placing saucers of beer nearby.

 Because the yellow wood poppy is commonly found in the forests of Canada and the northern United States, this flower likes dappled light that mimics the filtered sun in forests.
 Therefore, be sure to plant them in a shaded or partially shaded area.